ni/measurement-plugin-labview/docs/README.md

 3. The layout will be populated with the UI created for the measurement, containing the provided parameters.

-4. Provide the required configurations and click `Run` to run the measurement.
+4. Provide the required configurations and click `RUN` to run the measurement.

     ![Running the measurement](images/Running%20the%20measurement.png)